Shubham-Saboo/JTracker/readme.md

 ## Future Scope:

 - Implement recruiter side functionalities.
-- Create profile updatation functionality.
+- Create profile updation functionality.
 - Add a feature that allows users to attach the wishlist reminders to their Google calendar.
 - Add a storage option for resumes and cover letters so they can be saved for future use.
 - Include a direct link to the company's application site when the wishlist item is clicked.